whitmo/charm.base/README.rst

 library/framework for doing charming.
 Using it and charming in general, I've desired to improve it in a few ways:

- - create a single entry point to interacting with live hook execution environment.
+ - Have a single entry point to interacting with live hook execution environment.

  - Have a syntonic environment I can explore and discover more about